An antique island stands out in a pale yellow, contemporary cottage kitchen.

 There are other interesting features in the kitchen.
 The peaked line of the ceiling line is reinforced by vertical slats of a white-painted bead board on the backsplash that rings the room.
 Not a square inch of competitive horizontal tile here.
 Notice how the high contrast between light cabinets and dark wood island is echoed by the white farm sink and bronze-tone bridge faucet with gooseneck spout and sidespray.
 Kitchen counters on the perimeter are Calacatta d’Oro.
 The island is topped with butcher block.

 On the cool side are stainless steel appliances – a Sub-Zero, built-in microwave, 6-burner Wolf range and integrated dishwasher — punched up by a brushed-steel chimney wall hood that soars all the way up to the apex of the vaulted ceiling, giving this kitchen a tall dose of drama.

-Anyone familiar with my kitchen can easily see why I like this one for its mellow cabinets, open display options and fond approach to stainless steel.
+Anyone familiar with my Yellow Eurosplash kitchen can easily see why I like this kitchen.
+Not only does it have mellow yellow cabinets, open display options and fond approach to stainless steel it has distinctive features that make it memorable.
 Yet overall, the kitchen adheres to a harmonious tone-on-tone color scheme that makes it feel simple and impeccably organized.

 Copy and Paste Shortlink to Quick Share this Post: http://bit.ly/1mjnG1B